Pet Care Basics

 Symptoms of Dry Eye in Dogs

 A veterinarian tests for dry eye by using a Schirmer tear test to measure tear production.
-The veterinarian places a strip of absorbent material in the eye and leaves it there for about a minute.
+The veterinarian places a strip of absorbent material in the eye and leaves it there for 60 seconds.
 During this time, the tears collect on the strip.
 Then the veterinarian can measure the amount of tear production and decide if it is inadequate.

 Dry Eye Treatment for Dogs